Skip to main content

 • Barbara Illowsky and Susan Dean (De Anza College) with many other contributing authors.
 Content produced by OpenStax College is licensed under a Creative Commons Attribution License 4.0 license.
 Download for free at http://cnx.org/contents/30189442-699...b91b9de@18.114.

-This page titled 8: Confidence Intervals is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by OpenStax via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 8: Confidence Intervals is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by OpenStax via source content that was edited to the style and standards of the LibreTexts platform.